Vaibhavk9675/Internship_task6/README.md

 ---

 ##  Features
-- Responsive design for desktop and mobile.
+-Responsive design with a modern gradient theme.
-- Navigation bar with smooth scrolling to sections.
+-Navigation menu with smooth scrolling for sections.
-- About, Education, and Projects sections.
-- Contact form with:
-  - Name, Email, Phone Number, and Message fields.
-  - Data saved to a text file on the server.
-- Modern gradient-based theme.
+-Projects section to showcase your work.
+-Education section with styled cards.
+-Contact form that stores form data in a text file.
+-Resume page with a print-friendly view.

 ---